SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 MobilePay Online is unfortunately not available in our demoshop at the moment, but it will be in the future.
-The demoshop in the test environments will use a fakeservice which enables you to test a successful purchase without using the MobilePay app.
+The demoshop in the test environments will use a fakeservice which enables you to test a successful purchase without using the MobilePay Online app.

 {% include languages.md api_resource="mobilepay" %}

 ## Payment availability

-Even though MobilePay supports several currencies, the payment instrument itself is only available for consumers in Denmark and Finland.
+Even though MobilePay Online supports several currencies, the payment instrument itself is only available for consumers in Denmark and Finland.
 This allows a shop in Norway to take payments in NOK from a Danish payer if the shop supports shipping to Denmark, for instance.

 {% include iterator.html